January 2013, TruckingInfo.com - Feature

 John Welsh, solid waste manager for Dane County, Wis., called his conversion process "painful."
 His department converted five light-duty passenger vehicles and pickups, and he got caught in the EPA approval process, a requirement for any conversion kit on any new model vehicle.

 This lengthened order to delivery time considerably - to more than a year in some cases.
 Welsh has subsequently ordered vehicles and received them in two months, though the approval process is a fact of life with new conversions and model years.
+The New Breed

 The recent surge in the CNG market has brought a new crop of OEM bi-fuel trucks and qualified vehicle modifier conversions, though these new trucks and vans are just now hitting dealer lots.